ncn17/ncn-react-admin/README.md

-# NCN React Template
+# NCN React Admin DashBorad

 This is a complete custom template for build fast and professional react app.

-Version : `0.0.76`
+Version : `0.0.1`

-This template use best techno like
+This template use best techno like :

 - React js
 - Vite